narakeet/api-client/CONTRIBUTING.md

 API_URL=https://testapi.narakeet.com/video/build
 ```

-You can then run `npm t` to execute an integration test.
+You can then run `npm run test:integration` to execute an integration test.